 Farmers whose herds have been affected have reported issues with lameness, unexplained death, low yields and poor fertility.
 (See Wake-up call as disease costs dairy farmer £1m.)

-There is currently no treatment for the disease and although some of the conditions it causes can be treated, an infected animal will always be a carrier.
+There is currently no treatment for the disease once contracted, although a vaccine is now available in the UK and some of the conditions it causes can be treated.

 What are mycoplasmas?